 If you’re concerned about sudden stuttering, we’re here to help.
 We’ll match you with a licensed speech therapist who can evaluate you and guide you on the best next steps.
 Find a speech therapist here!

-2. What are symptoms of stuttering in adults?
 People who stutter may feel tension or have negative feelings around speaking.
 They may try to avoid situations or words where they stutter.
 They may repeat the first sound or syllable of a word, prolong a sound for too long, or be unable to move their mouth and use their voice to continue speaking.
-If you start stuttering all of a sudden, contact a speech therapist.

 How Expressable Can Help